 - Decolonizing and decentering anthropology

-- Historical and cultural constructions of personhood and the body
+- Constructions of human and non-human personhood and the body

 - Video Games

 - Science fiction + Architecture

 - Decolonial, feminist, crip, queer and interdisciplinary methods